LaneCommunityCollege/dqp-spidergraphs/README.md

 should be able to install this on any server with current versions of PHP/MySQL and have it up and running within a few minutes.

 ## Install ##
-1. Download the lastes version
+1. Download the lastest version
 2. Unzip the archive
 3. Rename settings.inc-SAMPLE.php to settings.inc.php and edit to match your database server
 4. Upload the files to a folder on your server